 Demonstrating Eligibility for Preferential Tariff Treatment

 In general, a product’s eligibility for preferential tariff treatment may be demonstrated in a variety of ways provided it is in written form.
 One can provide a statement on company letterhead, a statement on a commercial invoice, or a certification.
-While no official form is required in order to demonstrate eligibility for preferential tariff treatment under CAFTA-DR, an import certification should include the following information:
+While no official form is required to demonstrate eligibility for preferential tariff treatment under CAFTA-DR, an import certification should include the following information:

-- The name of the certifying person, including, as necessary, contact or other identifying information;
+- The name of the certifying person, including, as necessary, contact, or other identifying information

-- Tariff classification under the Harmonized System and the description of the good;
+- Tariff classification under the Harmonized System and the description of the good

-- Date of the certification; and
+- Date of the certification

 In some situations, multiple shipments of identical goods are being sent to the same CAFTA-DR importer.
 In these cases, it is not necessary to create a new written certification for each individual shipment.
 The importer may maintain one “blanket” certificate which must comply with all the same requirements as for one shipment to be presented to the customs authority.
 The “blanket period” may not exceed one year from the date signed in the Certificate of Origin.

 Sanitary product registration in Honduras is overseen by the Sanitary Regulatory Agency (ARSA), established in 2017.
 ARSA oversees issuing the sanitary registration number (SRN) and inspection of processed food products, medicines, natural products, cosmetics, medical devices, and hygiene products approved to be sold at the retail and wholesale level.
 Food inputs waiting to be processed or re-packed do not need an SRN.
 ARSA’s regulations for product registration can be found at: https://www.arsa.gob.hn/